-Landowner Preference License for Elk--Persons who own, or lease for agricultural purposes and actively farm or ranch, a minimum of 160 acres of land in the following areas shall be eligible to apply for one of 10 licenses in Unit E1, one of 19 licenses in Unit E2, or one of 7 licenses in Unit E3.
+Landowner Preference License for Elk--Persons who own, or lease for agricultural purposes and actively farm or ranch, a minimum of 150 acres of land in the following areas shall be eligible to apply for one of 15 licenses in Unit E1, one of 19 licenses in Unit E2, or one of 9 licenses in Unit E3.
 These licenses are issued only through the Department's Bismarck office and are subtracted from the maximum number of elk licenses available for Unit E1, E2 and E3.
-Preferential licenses are valid for either sex, regardless of age, except in Unit E1 where only antlerless elk may be taken during the November 28 - December 14 portion of the season.
+Preferential licenses are valid for either sex, regardless of age.
 Preferential licenses for E1 and E2 may be used until filled, in both bow and gun season subject to the rules of the season.